Firstly, this is not a Prudential-sponsored blog post.

 It will be an administrative nightmare for insurers to redesign their riders.

-As consumers, we hate to remove that security blanket of not paying a cent when hospitalized.
+As consumers, we would hate to remove that security blanket of not paying a cent when hospitalized.

 That is where the Prudential solution comes in.